 For operations where milliseconds matter—like synchronized customer experiences across touchpoints or real-time decision systems—this variability creates substantial business risk.

-True bi-directional synchronization within Informatica faces serious constraints.
-As technical analysis shows, explicit conflict resolution is primarily available within the Data Replication component and only when using SQL Apply mode.
-For most integration scenarios, implementing bi-directional synchronization "typically necessitates custom logic within the mappings or processes themselves, potentially using patterns like timestamp comparison, maintaining separate unidirectional flows, or leveraging external coordination mechanisms."
+True two-way sync within Informatica faces serious architectural constraints.
+Explicit conflict resolution is only available in the Data Replication component when using SQL Apply mode.
+For the majority of integration scenarios, implementing Informatica two-way sync "typically necessitates custom logic within the mappings or processes themselves, potentially using patterns like timestamp comparison, maintaining separate unidirectional flows, or leveraging external coordination mechanisms."

-This gap forces engineering teams to build and maintain complex custom logic—precisely the "dirty plumbing" that modern integration should eliminate.
+This means teams trying to configure Informatica two-way sync end up building and maintaining complex custom pipelines—precisely the "dirty plumbing" that modern integration should eliminate.

 Informatica's IPU (Informatica Processing Unit) consumption model directly penalizes low-latency configurations.
 As their documentation acknowledges, "achieving the lowest possible latency often requires more frequent processing and commits, increasing resource (IPU) consumption and cost."
 This creates a direct financial tradeoff between performance and cost, forcing difficult business decisions.